About This Chapter

 Cognition is a diverse subfield of psychology, dealing with issues of intelligence, language and memory, among others.
 After viewing these lessons, we hope you'll come away with an understanding of the field's breadth as well as its unique problems and considerations.

 We all want to be smart in one way or another, but what exactly is general intelligence?
 This lesson takes a look at the possible factors behind intellectual development and how this controversial topic has been examined by psychologists.

-2. History of Intelligence Testing
+2. History of Intelligence Testing in Psychology